Livewell Southwest: Privacy Statement

 Your information and what we do with it

 Livewell Southwest CIC (“We”) takes your confidentiality and privacy rights seriously.
-This privacy statement is issued by us to patients, service users, visitors, carers, the public and staff to explain how we collect, use and manages the personal data we hold about you.
+This privacy statement is issued by us to patients, service users, visitors, carers, the public and staff to explain how we collect, use and manage the personal data we hold about you.
 This includes how we share information with other NHS and non NHS organisations, and how we maintain confidentiality.

 What is personal data?